nasa-gibs/onearth/src/test/README.md

 * `-d, --debug` -- This will display verbose messages about the files the script is creating and text it's searching for in the config tool output files.

 ####test_mrfgen.py
 * `-d, --debug` -- This will display verbose messages about the files the script is creating and text it's searching for in the config tool output files.

+####test_vectorgen.py
+* `-d, --debug` -- This will display verbose messages about the files the script is creating and text it's searching for in the config tool output files.

 ####test_legends.py